AlthafHussainK/octo-ghub/README.md

 - **Styling**

   - Tailwind CSS
-  - Module CSS:
+  - Module CSS: (only used in a spinner component)

 - **Optimizations**

   - next/image
   - Metadata - dynamic metadata
-  - EsLint and Prettier
+  - EsLint

 - **Deployment**